abe-winter/rfckit/README.md

 ## Example

-There is a sample spec in this codebase for the oauth 2.0 authorization code grant (in samples/).
-Nobody has reviewed it and it may or may not be right.
 You can view the generated output for the [oauth 2.0 authorization flow](https://abe-winter.github.io/2022/01/23/oauth.html) (based on the [oauth sample spec](./samples/oauth.yml) in this repo).

 ## Who should use this